jonwesneski/end2/README.md

     run_instance = create_test_run_instance(suite_paths=['tests'])  # This arg is a list of test packages, test modules, and tests methods; more on this in the next section

     def test_parameters(logger_) -> tuple:     # This is how parameters for tests are injected.
-When overriding this return (create_client(), logger_), {}  # you must always return a tuple of tuple and dict.
+When overriding this return (create_client(logger_),), {}   # you must always return a tuple of tuple and dict.
 The logger_ arg
                                                # here will be the logger specific to the test.
-If you do not create
-                                               # a test_parameters method then this is the method signature that
-                                               # will be used
+This method will be called
+                                               # on every fixture and test

     run_instance, ignored_modules, failed_imports = create_test_suite_instance(args.suites, test_parameters_func=test_parameters)
     # ...
 Do something before the test run